JakeSteam/blog-programming/_drafts/2024-12-15-sqlite-word-dictionary-from-wordnet.md

 ---
 title: Generating a SQLite word dictionary (with definitions) from WordNet using Python
-image: /assets/images/banners/
+image: /assets/images/banners/sqlite-browser.png
 tags:
   - Python
   - SQLite
+  - Regex
 ---

 I recently needed a SQLite dictionary with word, type, and definition(s).
 Turns out, it was easy enough to make my own!

-All code in this article is available in [WordNetToSQLite repo](https://github.com/jakesteam/wordnetToSQLite/), as is [the final `words.db`](https://github.com/JakeSteam/WordNetToSQLite/blob/main/words.db) database ([license](https://github.com/JakeSteam/WordNetToSQLite/blob/main/LICENSE)).
+All code in this article is available in a [WordNetToSQLite repo](https://github.com/jakesteam/WordNetToSQLite/), as is [the final `words.db`](https://github.com/JakeSteam/WordNetToSQLite/blob/main/words.db) database ([license](https://github.com/JakeSteam/WordNetToSQLite/blob/main/LICENSE)).

 ## Objective

-For an upcoming word game app, I wanted a relatively small dictionary of words.
-I wanted to know the type of word (noun / verb / adjective / adverb), and all definitions.
+For an upcoming word game app, I needed a dictionary of words.
+I wanted to know the type of word (noun / verb / adjective / adverb), and a definition for each.
 Plus, it should only include sensible words (e.g. no proper nouns, acronyms, or profanity).

-I decided to prefill a **SQLite database** and ship it with my app, since I can easily update it (just ship a new database, or even remotely update with SQL), and Android has good support for retrieving the data efficiently.
+I decided to prefill a **SQLite database** and ship it with my app, since I can easily update it by just shipping a new database, or even remotely with SQL.
+Android also has good support for retrieving the data from SQLite.

 However, finding a suitable list of words was tricky!
-I found plenty sources containing just the words, or with no information on source or licensing.
+I found plenty of sources containing just words, or with no information on source or licensing.
 Eventually, I discovered [Princeton University's WordNet](https://wordnet.princeton.edu/) exists, and is free to use!
+There's also a [more up to date fork](https://github.com/globalwordnet/english-wordnet) (2024 instead of 2006).

 However, it contains a lot of unneeded information and complexity, and is 33MB+ uncompressed.
-Time to filter it...
+Time to get filtering…

 ## Running script

 If you wish to recreate [`words.db`](https://github.com/JakeSteam/WordNetToSQLite/blob/main/words.db) from scratch, or customise the results, you can:

 1. Obtain a WordNet format database.

-- I used a regularly updated fork (2024 edition, WNDB format)
+   - I used [a regularly updated fork](https://github.com/globalwordnet/english-wordnet) (2024 edition, WNDB format)
    - You can also use the original WordNet files from 2006 (`WNdb-3.0.tar.gz` from [WordNet](https://wordnet.princeton.edu/download/current-version))
 2. Extract it, and place the `data.x` files in `/wordnet-data/`.
 3. Run `py wordnet-to-sqlite.py`.
-4. Eventually, you'll have a word database!
+4. In a minute, you'll have a word database!

-Out of the box, the script takes ~10 minutes to run due to filtering word definitions too.
-Removing all the logic from `clean_definition` will reduce this down to around 15 seconds!
-This slow speed is an intentional trade-off in exchange for having full control over the language filter (see [profanity removal](#profanity-removal)).
+Out of the box, the script takes ~60 seconds to run.
+This slightly slow speed is an intentional trade-off in exchange for having full control over the language filter (see [profanity removal](#profanity-removal)).

 ## Notes on results